 Ed Turner is a Production Designer with a career of over twenty years.
 Working across the full spectrum of Television drama, Features, Commercials and Promos, in a broad variety of locations and countries.

 He has a strong understanding of visual and special effects, and a reputation for finding resourceful solutions to complicated briefs.
 As well as designing, Ed has also worked as a Set Decorator on features.
+He is currently working with Mackenzie Crook on the upcoming return of Worzel Gummidge.

 Recent credits include